mkukar/selfCAPTCHA/README.md

 # selfCAPTCHA

 ## DESCRIPTION
-selfCAPTCHA is a variation on CAPTCHA where users upload their own photos to verify they are not a robot.
+selfCAPTCHA is a variation on CAPTCHA where users upload their own photos to verify they are not a robot, rather than clicking on existing photos.

 ## QUICKSTART
 The following steps will launch selfCAPTCHA running using a development instance on localhost.